Miami (Ohio) vs. Fresno State prediction, odds, spread: 2025 Arizona Bowl picks from proven model

 Miami (Ohio) vs. Fresno State prediction, odds, time: 2025 Arizona Bowl picks by proven model

-The SportsLine Projection Model has revealed its Fresno State vs. Miami (OH) picks for the Arizona Bowl 2025
+The SportsLine Projection Model has revealed its Fresno State vs. Miami (OH) picks for the Snoop Dogg Arizona Bowl 2025

 Kickoff from Arizona Stadium in Tucson, Ariz., is at 4:30 p.m.
 ET.
-This will be the first-ever meeting between the schools.
-The Bulldogs are 5.5-point favorites in the latest Miami vs. Fresno State odds, while the over/under for total points scored is 41.5 via SportsLine consensus.
+The Bulldogs are 4.5-point favorites in the latest Miami vs. Fresno State odds, while the over/under for total points scored is 40.5.
 Before making any Fresno State vs. Miami picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: